Surprisingly Simple Semi-Supervised Domain Adaptation with Pretraining and Consistency: PAC performance with different target shots.

 In Figure \ref{fig:diff_shots}, we plot the target accuracy of 4 methods on the \emph{real} to \emph{clipart} adaptation scenario of Office-Home, for different number of labelled target examples.
 The method ``CR'' represents the consistency regularization part of PAC, meaning it starts with an Imagenet pretrained backbone, same as S+T and MME \cite{saito2019semi}.
-We see that being an unsupervised domain adaptation method, MME performs better at 0-shots, but PAC does not lag behind in performance by a lot.
-With a few labelled target examples, PAC and CR start performing better.
-When the number of labelled target examples increases further, MME and S+T start closing this gap, possibly just due to higher supervision from labels.
-It is less evident in Figure \ref{fig:diff_shots} but still discernible that the advantage provided by rotation pretraining is greater in the case of fewer shots, than when there are more labels in the target domain.
+We see that with its domain alignment approach, MME performs well at 0 shots.
+However, along with pretraining using rotation prediction, which has some alignment effect, PAC does not lag far behind.
+As the number of labelled examples increase, we see all methods enjoy a significant boost in performance, where the error has an exponential relation to the number of labelled examples as indicated by Eq.
+1 (main paper).
+Since PAC and CR have better feature space clustering, \ie, they have a higher inter-class divergence $D$, they see a bigger reduction in error.